-7. Summary, generalizations, and open problems.
+7. Summary, Generalizations, and Open Problems.
 We have presented a new approach for the construction of discrete absorbing boundary layers for indefinite Helmholtz problems via complex coordinate transforms.
 This approach is based on the use of near-optimal relative rational interpolants of the inverse square root (or a modification thereof) on a negative and a positive real interval.
-Bounds for the approximation error have been derived, and the exponential convergence of the approximants has been established theoretically and demonstrated at numerical examples.
-Although our focus in this paper was on absorbing boundary conditions for indefinite Helmholtz problems, it was recently understood that these conditions also constitute good approximations to Schur complements of certain PDE discretization matrices, and they became a crucial component of modern Helmholtz preconditioners, such as Schwarz domain decomposition [12,23] and the sweeping preconditioner in [22].
+Bounds for the approximation error have been derived, and the exponential convergence of the approximants has been established theoretically and demonstrated using numerical examples.
+Although our focus in this paper is on absorbing boundary conditions for indefinite Helmholtz problems, it was recently discovered that these conditions also constitute good approximations to Schur complements of certain PDE discretization matrices, and they have become a crucial component of modern Helmholtz preconditioners, such as Schwarz domain decomposition [12, 23] and the sweeping preconditioner in [22].
 Preliminary results have shown successful application to a multilevel domain decomposition preconditioner, and a related Schlumberger patent application is pending.